AmasaDelano/dungeon-land/markdown/06_04_Fighter.md

 *Requires: Seeing Red*

 When you **enter combat**, roll+CHA. ✴On a 10+, hold 2. ✴On a 7-9, hold 1.
-Spend your hold to make eye contact with an NPC present, who freezes or flinches and can’t act until you break it off. ✴On a 6-, your enemies immediately identify you as their biggest threat.
+Spend your hold to make eye contact with an NPC present, who freezes or flinches and can't act until you break it off. ✴On a 6-, your enemies immediately identify you as their biggest threat.

 ### Taste of Blood